ReynaldoBelfortUPRM/music-socialnet-repo/docs/Master Project Development Plan.md

 *Due Date: ​September 29, 2015*

-1. ER Mapping and working DBMS instance hosted somewhere on the Cloud
+1. ER Mapping and DBMS instance setup on Heroku server

-2. App (client side) mock screenshots and/or wire frames with matching requirements and task descriptions

-3. Updated Gantt chart with percentage of completion for each task
+2. Common Use Case descriptions for all users
+3. Site Map development
+4. Elaboration of the Brand Guidelines
+5. Description and planification of User Interfaces
+6. Client-side wireframe designs
+7. Wireframe evaluations

-4. Detailed Project Development Plan for Sprint II
+8. Elaboration of Project Development Plan for Sprint II

-5. Updated Master Project Development Plan
+9. Gantt chart updates

 **Sprint II: Implementation of the server functionalities**